paoloalba/tf_api/README.md

 The Nginx is configured to work both with a local run of the docker instances, or to run on a K8s cluster.
 For a deployment on a K8s cluster please refer to https://github.com/paoloalba/deployer_k8s.

-The application can also be used to perform some light-learning, in order to easily extend your training data set (see https://github.com/paoloalba/dev_tf_model/blob/master/app/helpers/prediction_handler.py)
+The application can also be used to perform some light-learning, in order to easily extend your training data set (see https://github.com/paoloalba/dev_tf_model/blob/master/app/helpers/prediction_handler.py) and then improve the model.

+The web app is mobile compatible.

 ### Train your model